Heartburn

 • Stress

-You may find your symptoms are worse after eating.
-Lying down and bending over may also make you feel worse, increasing the chances of stomach acid travelling up your gullet.
+You may find that your symptoms worsen after eating.
+Lying down and bending over may also exacerbate symptoms, increasing the likelihood of stomach acid travelling up your oesophagus.

 How to treat heartburn?

 There are multiple treatments for heartburn.
-Some treatments are available over the counter from pharmacies.
+Some treatments are available over the counter at pharmacies.
 Other treatments, such as pantoprazole, require a prescription.

 If you experience heartburn regularly, you should speak to your doctor.
 They will be able to determine the cause of your heartburn and determine the most suitable heartburn treatment for you.